rajansh87/Algorithms-Implementations/README.md

 # Algorithms-Implementations
-This is my implementation of various Algorithms.
+These are my implementations of various Algorithms.